-The secret is building a routine: planning, buying staples, shopping smart, and avoiding waste.
-Done right, you’ll save money and eat healthier every week.
+To build your shopping routine, plan, buy in bulk, shop smart, and reduce wastage.
+Done right, you'll save money and eat healthier every week.

-- Whole foods cost less: Rice, beans, oats, and seasonal veggies are cheaper than meat or processed food.
+- Whole foods cost less: You should try eating common, whole foods like rice, beans, oats, and seasonal veggies.
+These whole foods are much cheaper than any meat or processed food items.

-- Longer shelf life: Dried beans and grains last months.
+- Dried beans and grains can last longer compared to other foods.

-👉 Just like the Minimalist Meal Planning Guide: Simplify Cooking and Save Time, a plant-based grocery routine isn’t about strict rules—it’s about systems that make life easier.
+👉 Just like the Minimalist Meal Planning Guide: Simplify Cooking and Save Time, the idea behind a plant-based grocery routine isn't about rules, but about systems that make things easier.

 Every great routine starts with a stocked pantry.